Arwa-Fawzy/Cat-Emotional-Analysis/README.md

 * Eagan, B., Eagan, B., & Protopopova, A. (2022).
 BeRSTID: A Behaviour Real-Time Spatial Tracking Identification System
 * Liu, C., Tao, Y., Liang, J., Li, K., & Chen, Y. (2018, December).
 Object detection based on YOLO network.
 In 2018 IEEE 4th Information Technology and Mechatronics Engineering Conference (ITOEC) (pp. 799-803).
 IEEE

-## Credits
-* This project was created by three Engineering students: Ahmed Mohamed, Ahmed Anwar, Heba Yasser and me  — a computer science student — Arwa Fawzy, December 2022.
-* This project was documented in a research paper and patent by two Engineering students: Ahmed Mohamed, Ahmed Anwar, and me  — a computer science student — Arwa Fawzy, supervised by Dr. Haitham El-Husseiny and Dr. Ahmed Bayoumy in Egypt Japan University for Science and Technology, September 2023.

 ## Awards and certifications
 * The project recieved the `Third Prize` in OpenCV AI competition January 2023